 •Newbury and District Sunday League - Vic Cup Final Wilshire FA U18 Team

-•Newbury and District Sunday League - Bowness Knock Out Cup Final Newbury and District Sunday League - Lakeside Cup Final
+•Newbury and District Sunday League - Bowness Knock Out Cup Final Newbury & District Sunday League - Lakeside Cup Final

 •Saturday Junior Cup Final